stone1343/get-fluffy/README.md

 Make sure dropping an object leaves it in the right place, Kaitlyn or Britney (OnPhone)

-Touch, feel, kiss, lick suck - If I know about fluffy, Not the time for that, else, do some
+Other verbs - If I know about fluffy, Not the time for that, else, do some

 Selfie verb